elefthvp/PitotTube/library/README.md

 # Pitot Library
-<p align=justify> This library is inserted to create and initialize a Pitot object in an Arduino script.
+<p align=justify> This library is inserted in an Arduino script to create a Pitot object used for data measurements.
 Define an object and call the PITOT_update() function in the loop section.
+Reading the operation principle of the employed sensor is the key to understanding the layout and overall function of this library.
+In order to take a measurement, after the PITOT_update() function is called from the main script, the functions of the library call each other in a serial manner that resembles a chain, each doing its part to achieve the overall goal of Bernoulli velocity calculation.

 ## Operation Principle of the MPXV7002DP sensor
 ### Read value